Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: INTRODUCTION

-In the present paper, we perform high-resolution simulations to study the evolution of star-forming gas clouds and accretion discs for a wide range of gas metallicities $0$--$10^{-3} \ \Zsun$.
-As in our previous paper \citep[][hereafter \citetalias{Chiaki16}]{Chiaki16}, we adopt metal and dust abundances and the dust size distribution obtained from nucleosynthesis and nucleation models for a Pop III SN \citep{Umeda02, Nozawa07}.
-Our numerical model consider all relevant radiative cooling processes and chemical reactions together with grain chemistry.
-With a stiff EOS, we follow the detailed evolution of protostellar systems in the early accretion phase of over a few hundred years.
+In this work, we run simulations of collapsing gas clouds and accretion discs for two cosmological MHs with a wide range of gas metallicities $0$--$10^{-3} \ \Zsun$.
+As \citetalias{Chiaki16}, we adopt metal and dust abundances and the dust size distribution obtained from nucleosynthesis and nucleation models for a Pop III SN \citep{Umeda02, Nozawa07}.
+Our numerical model considers all relevant radiative cooling processes and chemical reactions together with grain chemistry.
+Compared to \citetalias{Chiaki16}, we perform higher-resolution simulations to follow the fragmentation of clouds and accretion discs more accurately.
+Also, we follow the evolution of protostellar systems for a longer time of over a few hundred years using a similar stiff EOS technique.
 The structure of the paper is as follows.
 In Section \ref{sec:method}, we describe our numerical method and chemical models.
 Section \ref{sec:results} shows the results of the simulations.
 We discuss the limitations of our simulations in Section \ref{sec:discussion} and conclude this paper in Section \ref{sec:conclusion}.